The Diamond Exchange: World Championship Wrestling (1991–1992)

-DDP came to the World Championship Wrestling (WCW) in 1991 as manager of The Fabulous Freebirds (Jimmy Garvin and Michael P.S.
+DDP came to World Championship Wrestling (WCW) in 1991 as manager of The Fabulous Freebirds (Jimmy Garvin and Michael P.S.
 Hayes).
 Page managed the Freebirds to a shot at the NWA World Tag Team Championship where they defeated Doom (Butch Reed and Ron Simmons) on February 24.
 During this match, DDP introduced the Diamond Dolls in WCW.
 Page also worked as a color commentator for WCW with Eric Bischoff.

 When Scott Hall, the former tag team partner and former co-holder of the AWA World Tag Team Championship with Curt Hennig, made his return to WCW in 1991, DDP added him to his stable.
 Hall was named the Diamond Studd, whose gimmick was similar to Ravishing Rick Rude's with the added element of a monster big man heel.
 It was during this time that he also started using toothpicks and debuted his trademark toothpick fling.
 He squashed Tommy Rich in his debut on the June 14 edition of Clash of the Champions XV, and he defeated Tom Zenk at The Great American Bash.
 Hall received a significant push in his early days with WCW, but by the end of 1991 this began to fade, starting with the September 2 edition of Clash of the Champions XVI, where Studd was defeated by Ron Simmons.
 At Halloween Havoc: Chamber of Horrors, the team of Studd, Abdullah the Butcher, Cactus Jack, and Big Van Vader lost to Sting, El Gigante, and the Steiner Brothers (Rick and Scott).
 On the November 19 edition of Clash of the Champions XVII, Studd lost to Zenk in a rematch from The Great American Bash.